 Happiness comes and goes based on emotions, and we all know that a woman’s emotions are up and down with the weather (or time of the month :)), but joy….now, that is a choice.

 Joy choices are made in the moment by moment, day by day, incident by incident occurrences that determine how our lives are shaped.
 And often, with those joy choices, comes happiness.
 Happiness in the little things.

 I’m tangenting onto another topic.
 Let’s get back to the challenge of finding balance.
 If my desires are at the forefront of those balancing act decisions, it’s never going to happen.
 But when I steward those decisions based on choices that I am called to for my family’s journey, the right track sets its course.

-Personally, it was a tough week of reality checks for me.
+Personally, it was a tough week of reality checks for me (yes, in January 2016 too).
 Much of my margin had been lost in the rat race of life.
 I had to admit that some really important areas slid, and the only one responsible…me.
 Plain and simple.
 How’s that for this Family Manager’s Monday morning looksee in the mirror.

 Yet that’s where our attempt at balancing beauty and bedlam begins…evaluating on a regular basis the good, bad and ugly, and embracing them for what they are – life.
 Real Life!
 Life lived graciously to the fullest juggled in with lots of imperfections.

 There are many steps I need to take to create a more balanced life, yet I will never be a perfectly balanced woman.
 I’ve tried and it leaves me feeling frustrated, inadequate and “less than…”